Beef and Broccoli

 - Top with the sliced almond slivers and serve over brown rice.

-- You can optionally deglaze the pan with water, chicken stock, or brandy over medium heat to create an additional flavorful sauce to pour over the served beef and rice.
+- You can optionally deglaze the pan with water, chicken stock, or brandy over medium heat to create an additional flavorful sauce to pour over the served beef and rice or quinoa.

 Written by Will Chiong who lives and works in New York building useful things.